Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Passive conformal transformations and the form-invariant parametrization

-Here we follow the spirit of \cite{flanagan_cqg_2004} so that we consider the matter action \eqref{phys-mat-action}.
-Although \eqref{phys-mat-action} differs from the matter action \eqref{flan-mat-action}, which is assumed in \cite{flanagan_cqg_2004}, in the definition of the physically meaningful matter fields, it contains the relevant ingredient that the physical metric is not the one submitted to conformal transformation \eqref{conf-t}: $g_{\mu\nu}$, but instead $e^{2\alpha}g_{\mu\nu}$.

-In order to get a different perspective on the form-invariant parametrization exposed in Section \ref{sect-flan}, we shall write the gravitational action \eqref{flan-lag} in terms of the explicitly declared physical metric $\mathfrak{g}_{\mu\nu}\equiv e^{2\alpha(\phi)}g_{\mu\nu}$, which, according to \cite{flanagan_cqg_2004}, is the metric that defines the proper time measured by atomic clocks and to which the matter fields are minimally coupled.
-Although there are many ways in which the conformal invariant metric can be defined, for example, in \cite{jarv_2015} a different conformal invariant metric was chosen: $\mathfrak{g}_{\mu\nu}\equiv A(\phi)g_{\mu\nu}$, it is not the physical metric, since it is not the metric to which matter fields minimally couple.
-For a very interesting and enlightening discussion of this subject, we submit the reader to \cite{brans-1988}.
-Our goal is to write the Lagrangian density \eqref{flan-lag} in a covariant way in the field-space manifold.
-For this purpose, we introduce the conformal invariant scalar field (and therefore physically meaningful) $\vphi=e^{-2\alpha(\phi)}A(\phi)$.
+To get a different perspective on the form-invariant parametrization proposed in \cite{flanagan_cqg_2004}, we shall write the gravitational action \eqref{flan-lag} in terms of the explicitly declared physical metric $\mathfrak{g}_{\mu\nu}\equiv e^{2\alpha(\phi)}g_{\mu\nu}$, which is the metric that defines the proper time measured by atomic clocks and to which the matter fields are minimally coupled.
+Our goal is to write the action \eqref{flan-lag} in a covariant way in the configuration space manifold.
+For this purpose, let us consider the following conformal invariant (physical) quantities:

-If one follows the passive standpoint on the conformal transformation (see the Introduction and related bibliographic references therein), the scalar $\phi$ and the metric $g_{\mu\nu}$ are auxiliary fields without independent physical meaning, so that these fields would not explicitly appear in a truly form-invariant description of STG theories.
-Let us rewrite the Lagrangian density \eqref{flan-lag} in terms of conformal invariant (physical) quantities: